BlackusPL/EmbedDLP/README.md

 # Outputs

-Embeded files have 5 minutes before get terminated in next execution of app.
+Embeded files by default have 5 minutes before get terminated in next execution of app.
 They are stored in `output/files_expiration.json`.

 Example structure:
 ```json